UGA Bulletin Logo

 Course Description

 Assurance services with focus on the audit of financial statements.
-The basic financial statement audit process is discussed, including the concepts of evidence, materiality, and risk.
-The role of professional ethics and legal liability in the auditing profession.
+The basic financial statement audit process is discussed including the concepts of evidence, materiality, and risk.
+Other topics include professional ethics for accountants and the legal and professional environment affecting financial statement audits.

 Athena Title